srdjan-injac/carlton_tax_accuracy/README.md

 ### Data Collection
 - **Carlton Data**: Extracted estimated tax and fee values for each application from the RawXML field in Carlton’s dataset.
-- **DMV Data**: Retrieved lien receipts or RICs from the DMV using the Nautilus API and processed these scanned documents with OCR to extract itemized tax and fee details.
+- **DMV Data**: Retrieved lien receipts or RICs from the DMV using the Nautilus API and processed these scanned documents with OCR.
+Regular expressions were then applied to extract itemized tax and fee details from the OCR-generated text.
 - **Document Validation**: Filtered out improperly classified documents to ensure only valid tax receipts were included in the analysis.

 ### Data Analysis